dsu-arl/pace-python-dojo/input-and-output/DESCRIPTION.md

-All about learning about program input and output in Python.
+All about learning program input and output in Python.
 Topics to be covered: Printing, Variables, Format Printing, User Input, and Type Casting.